Walter Defends Sarajevo: Production

 Although not aiming to reflect history, the film's leading character was named after the partisan leader Vladimir Perić, known by his nom de guerre 'Walter', who commanded a resistance group in Sarajevo from 1943 until his death in the battle to liberate the city on April 6, 1945.
 Hajrudin Krvavac dedicated the picture to the people of Sarajevo and their heroism during the war.
+Reflecting the theme of "brotherhood and unity", the film shows all the three main ethnic groups in Bosnia-Herzegovina, namely the Bosnian Muslims, the Serbs, and the Croats all working together in the Partisans to resist Nazi Germany.

 The film marked the beginning of Emir Kusturica's career in cinema.
 Sixteen years of age at the time, it was his first appearance on film in a small role playing a young communist activist.

 Release

 The film premiered in Sarajevo on Wednesday, 12 April 1972 in front of 5,000 spectators at the recently built Skenderija Hall.
 The venue thus hosted another lavish partisan film première, two and a half years after Veljko Bulajić's Battle of Neretva premiered in October 1969.
-Marshal Josip Broz Tito wasn't in attendance this time, though the premiere still saw its share of Yugoslav celebrities and functionaries including the film's cast as well as the Red Star Belgrade head coach Miljan Miljanić, actress Špela Rozin, Skenderija's director and former Sarajevo mayor Ljubo Kojo, Bosna Film chairman Neđo Parežanin, etc.
+Marshal Josip Broz Tito was not in attendance this time, though the premiere still saw its share of Yugoslav celebrities and functionaries including the film's cast as well as the Red Star Belgrade head coach Miljan Miljanić, actress Špela Rozin, Skenderija's director and former Sarajevo mayor Ljubo Kojo, Bosna Film chairman Neđo Parežanin, etc.